Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20220427/software_stacks.md

-Once that environment variable is set, all you need to do to activate EasyBuild is to load the `LUMI` module, load a partition module if you want a different one from the default, and then load the `EasyBuild-config` module.
-In fact, if you switch to a different `partition` or `LUMI` module after loading `EasyBuild-config` EasyBuild will still be correctly reconfigured for the new stack and new partition.
+Once that environment variable is set, all you need to do to activate EasyBuild is to load the `LUMI` module, load a partition module if you want a different one from the default, and then load the `EasyBuild-user` module.
+In fact, if you switch to a different `partition` or `LUMI` module after loading `EasyBuild-user` EasyBuild will still be correctly reconfigured for the new stack and new partition.
 Cross-compilation which is installing software for a different partition than the one you're working on does not always work since there is so much software around with installation scripts